broadinstitute/cromwell/docs/RuntimeAttributes.md

 *Default: _1_*

-`cpu` represents the number of cores that a job should be allocated.
+The `cpu` runtime attribute represents the number of cores that a job requires, however each backend may interpret this differently:

 - In Google Cloud: this is interpreted as "the minimum number of cores to use."
-- In SGE: this is Configurable, but usually a reservation and/or limit of number of cores.
+- In HPCs (SFS): this is configurable, but usually a reservation and/or limit of number of cores.

 Example
 ```